Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Orthogonality Loss Ratio

 where \(c_i(t)\) is the channel output calculated using (\ref{eq:c_solution_point_source_phiD}) for an input pulse \(p_i(t)\).
-The total pulse leakage defined in (\ref{eq:ideal_pulse_criterion}) measures intra-symbol waveform interference induced by the channel, rather than inter-symbol interference caused by symbol sequencing.
-A pulse set with a smaller total pulse leakage is better in terms of maintaining the separability of the transmitted waveforms after channel propagation, which directly improves the robustness of pulse-based signaling under diffusion–advection dynamics.
-Unlike BER-based performance metrics, which conflate noise, symbol sequencing, and detection effects, the total pulse leakage provides a structural measure of pulse separability after propagation.
-As such, it serves as a diagnostic tool for evaluating the suitability of a pulse set before considering specific modulation formats or symbol streams.
+The numerator aggregates the outputs of the mismatched filters, and therefore represents the channel-induced leakage of each pulse into the other pulse dimensions.
+The denominator aggregates the corresponding matched-filter outputs and represents the desired response.
+Thus, the OLR measures undesired intra-symbol waveform interference relative to the desired response, rather than inter-symbol interference caused by symbol sequencing.
+A pulse set with a smaller OLR is better in terms of maintaining the separability of the transmitted waveforms after channel propagation, which directly improves the robustness of pulse-based signaling under diffusion–advection dynamics.
 The value of this sum is plotted against \(T_{sym}\) for different \(N\) values, where only a single pulse is transmitted to isolate the distortion introduced by the channel and receiver processing for flows dominated by advection and diffusion.
 The results are given in \autoref{Pulse_Leakage_vs_Tsym}.
 In advection-dominated flows, the rapid transport of particles preserves the temporal localization of pulses, resulting in reduced overlap between the channel-distorted responses of different pulses as \(T_{sym}\) increases.
 Consequently, although $N=2$ yields the lowest leakage for short symbol durations, larger pulse sets become viable at longer \(T_{sym}\), enabling higher-dimensional signaling.
-In contrast, for diffusion-dominated flows, increasing \(T_{sym}\) does not lead to a comparable reduction in total pulse leakage.
+In contrast, for diffusion-dominated flows, increasing \(T_{sym}\) does not lead to a comparable reduction in OLR.
 This indicates that diffusion causes persistent temporal spreading that degrades pulse orthogonality regardless of symbol duration.
 As a result, the channel-induced mixing of pulses becomes intrinsic, rather than rate-dependent.
 While the previous analyses primarily focused on advection-dominated regimes where reliable symbol detection is achievable, diffusion-dominated channels represent a fundamentally different operating condition in which severe waveform mixing can prevent meaningful symbol-level decoding.
-In such cases, BER alone is insufficient to characterize system behavior, and structural metrics such as total pulse leakage provide insight into the feasibility of pulse-based signaling itself.
+In such cases, BER alone is insufficient to characterize system behavior, and structural metrics such as Orthogonality Loss Ratio OLR provide insight into the feasibility of pulse-based signaling itself.